kboomska/flutter-internationalization/README.md

 `Extract to ARB files`

-Extract string to ARB files using [code actions](https://code.visualstudio.com/docs/editor/refactoring#_code-actions-quick-fixes-and-refactorings).
-The dialog will ask you to enter the string key, which will be extracted to ARB files together with the selected content.
+Extract string to `.arb` files using [code actions](https://code.visualstudio.com/docs/editor/refactoring#_code-actions-quick-fixes-and-refactorings).
+The dialog will ask you to enter the string key, which will be extracted to `.arb` files together with the selected content.

+> ❗ **Note** After extracting the string to `.arb` file, you should run `flutter pub get` or `flutter run` again.

 ## Links